Walter Devereux (died 1402): Death

 The English met the Welsh at the Battle of Pilleth on 22 June 1402.
-During the battle, Walter Devereux was mortally wounded, and died 1 month latter on 25 July 1402.
+During the battle, Walter Devereux was mortally wounded, and died 1 month later on 25 July 1402.

 Walter Devereux is believed to have been buried in Weobley Church.
 Provided is an excerpt from the Journal of the British Archeological Association on this subject:

 The two monuments on the north and south sides of the chancel are described by Silas Taylor in 1665.
 Speaking of the one on the north side, he says, “near him, on the wall, hangs a wooden shield with the arms of Devereux.
 Over against it on the south side, another shield hangs up with a cross engrailed between four spear-heads.
 I could not discern the colours...
 A little lower, near the remains of the quire are the effigies of a man in close armour, and a woman”...
 I am disposed to think that the single figure represents Sir W. Devereux, who died in 1402, and the two figures represent John Marbury and Agnes his wife.
 I think so partly because Silas Taylor says the Devereux shield hung on the north side and the Marbury shield on the south.